 Rare Earth Metals

 Rare earth metals are actually not as rare as their name might imply.
-Critical to high-performance optics and lasers and key to the most powerful magnets and superconductors in the world, rare earths are simply more difficult to mine than most metals and generally don't accumulate into rich ores.
+They are critical to high-performance optics and lasers, and essential to the most powerful magnets and superconductors in the world.

-This rarity, combined with the demand for the metals in high-tech applications, brings about economic and political complications that make some of the most interesting metals even more exciting.
+These difficulties, combined with the demand for the metals for use in high-tech applications, introduces economic and political complications that make some of the most interesting metals even more exciting for investors.

 Rare Earths in the Marketplace

-According to the United States Geological Survey, as of 2000, China produced well over 90% of world demand for rare earth metals.
+According to the United States Geological Survey, as of 2018, China produced around 80% of world demand for rare earth metals (down from 95% in 2010).
 Their ores are rich in yttrium, lanthanum, and neodymium.

-In August of 2010, lingering fears over Chinese dominance of crucial rare earth supplies were brought to focus when China restricted export quotas of the metals with no official explanation, immediately sparking debate over decentralization of world rare earth production.
+Since August of 2010, fears over Chinese dominance of crucial rare earth supplies have lingered as China restricted export quotas of the metals with no official explanation, immediately sparking debate over decentralization of world rare earth production.

-Great quantities of rare earth ores are known in California, but current mining is not significant enough to strategically control any portion of the global rare earths market.
+Great quantities of rare earth ores were found in California in 1949, and more are being sought throughout North America, but current mining is not significant enough to strategically control any portion of the global rare earths market (the Mountain Pass mine in California still has to ship its minerals to China to be processed).

 Rare Earth Metals and Their Applications